attowatt/i2c2midi/README.md

 ## Thanks

 Thanks to [scanner-darkly](https://github.com/scanner-darkly) for developing the disting EX Teletype OPs and helping out on several occasions during the making of this module.

+## Collaboration and further development welcome!
+Since this is just a prototype – additional ideas, recommendations, tips and help for improvement is greatly appreciated!

 ## Sources
 - https://www.pjrc.com/teensy/external_power.html